 - Eat foods that contain lactose in combination with other foods or spread them out over the day, rather than eating a large amount at once.

-- Have soy foods; they are lactose free, a good source of calcium and a good substitute for milk or milk products.
+- Soy foods such as soy milk and yoghurt are lactose free, a good source of calcium and a good substitute for milk or milk products.

 Foods that may contain hidden lactose include: